Emergency preparedness in Mesa Public Schools

 Facts about communicable disease prevention and preparation

 - Mesa Public Schools has a planned response for communicable diseases that focuses on prevention and preparation.
 Our response is guided by the Centers for Disease Control and Prevention (CDC).

-- Individual prevention includes taking the same precautions as we do for colds and flu.
+- Individual protection includes taking the same precautions as we do for all respiratory viruses, such as colds and the flu:

-- covering coughs and sneezes with shirt sleeves
+- cover coughs and sneezes with a tissue, then discard it immediately

-- not touching your eyes, nose or mouth throughout the day
+- avoid touching your eyes, nose or mouth throughout the day

-- keeping children home if they are sick
+- stay home if you are sick, and keep children home if they are sick

 - School- and district-level prevention includes a heightened awareness of "high-touch" surface cleaning.